pocl/pocl/doc/sphinx/source/env_variables.rst

  containing kernels with the same name might use the wrong kernels when using this env.

+* POCL_USE_PCH

+ Use precompiled headers for the OpenCL C built-ins when compiling kernels.
+ This is an experimental feature which is known to break on some platforms.

 * POCL_VECTORIZE_WORK_GROUPS

  If set to 1, enables the (experimental) work group vectorizer that builds